lavary/sked/README.md

 ## Starting the Scheduler

 After the package is installed, command `sked` is symlinked to the `vendor/bin` directory.
-You may make a symlink of the file in `/usr/bin` directory, to have access to it from anywhere.
+You may create a symlink of the file in `/usr/bin` directory, to have access to it from anywhere.

-This is the only cron you need to **add** at server level, which is run every minute and delegates responsibility to the scheduler service (however you can change the frequency if you know what you're doing).
+This is the only cron you need to install at server level, which runs every minute and delegates responsibility to the scheduler service (however you can change the frequency if you know what you're doing).

 So the server-level cron job could be as following: